9:00 AM - 5:00 PM EST

 These pastries are one of the ugliest baked goods you'll ever see – they also happen to be one of the best tasting baked goods you'll ever digest as well!
 They're seriously good, and people drive from as far away as Corolla to savor them.
 Be sure to get to the bakery early in order to beat the crowd!

-Hatteras Island is known for being one of the premier kiteboarding destination locations in the world.
-Take advantage of the area's ideal conditions and either learn how to kiteboard from a PASA certified school or stop in at Waves Village Watersports Resort or the Canadian Hole and watch others strap into a special design board and fly through the air with the help of a massive kiteboarding kite.
+Hatteras Island is known for being one of the premier kiteboarding and windsurfing destination locations in the world.
+Take advantage of the area's ideal conditions and either learn how to kiteboard from a PASA certified school or stop in at Waves Village or the Canadian Hole and watch others strap into a special design board and fly through the air with the help of a massive kiteboarding kite.

-If you are an experienced rider and have your own gear (or wish to rent some from Kitty Hawk Kites), be sure take advantage of the free launch site at Waves Village!
+If you are an experienced rider and have your own gear (or wish to rent some from Kitty Hawk Kites), be sure to take advantage of the free launch site at Waves Village!